namila007/BulkTextRenderer/README.md

 ## Available Fonts

+Use `--list-fonts` to see all available fonts categorized as:

-### PDF Fonts
+### Built-in Fonts
-Built-in fonts that work without any system dependencies:
+Fonts that work without any system dependencies:
 - Helvetica
 - Courier
-- Times New Roman (Times)
+- Times New Roman

-### PNG Fonts
+### System Fonts
-Any system-installed font can be used.
-Common options:
-- SansSerif
-- Serif
-- Monospaced

-Use `--list-fonts` to see all available fonts on your system.
+Any font installed on your operating system (Arial, Verdana, etc.)

 ## Examples